temtum/lmdb-lib/README.md

 ##### Storing UTF-16 strings as Buffers

-While node.js doesn't require the UTF-16 strings to be zero-terminated, node-lmdb automatically and transparently zero-terminates every string internally.
+While node.js doesn't require the UTF-16 strings to be zero-terminated, lmdb-lib automatically and transparently zero-terminates every string internally.
 As a user, this shouldn't concern you, but if you want to write a string using the Buffer API and read it as a string, you are in for a nasty surprise.

 However, it will work correctly if you manually add the terminating zero to your buffer.